Breaking down the Da’Sean Butler situation

 The image of head coach Bob Huggins consoling his fallen superstar was simultaneously touching and perhaps just a bit uncomfortable.
 But we can all certainly empathize.
 Instead of beginning his preparation for a potential starting spot in the NBA, Butler found himself instead fighting for any place at all.

-On April 8, Butler had surgery at The Andrews Institute in Gulf Breeze, Florida (which, as it turns out, is just south of Pensacola).
+On April 8, Butler had surgery at The Andrews Institute in Gulf Breeze, Florida.
 His doctor said the surgery went “super well.”
 And so began his arduous rehabilitation process.

 When the Heat drafted Butler with the 42nd overall pick just two months later, it was undoubtedly a risk.
 Da’Sean’s future was on the line.
 He had been working hard to get himself back into shape, but the reality is that he wasn’t projected to be cleared to play full contact basketball until the end of September, four months after the draft.
 He was depending on a team to take a chance on him – a guy who had just recently shed his crutches.

 For Pat Riley and the Heat, who had bigger plans in mind, it was a manageable risk.
 If it didn’t work out, it wouldn’t be much more than a minor blip on the radar to a team that had three other second round picks.
-But if Butler were to recover to be anywhere near the player he was pre-injury, Riley would potentially have pulled off the most masterful stroke of draft brilliance.
+But if Butler were to recover to be anywhere near the player he was prior to his injury, Riley would have pulled off perhaps the most masterful stroke of draft brilliance.